thosgood/this-weeks-finds/markdown/251-300/week266.md

 **Addenda:** Writing the above stuff caused me to miss Behrang Noohi's talk on using diagrams called "butterflies" to efficiently describe weak homomorphisms between strict 2-groups (in the guise of crossed modules).
-Luckily Tim Porter summarized it at the *n*-Category Café:
+Luckily Tim Porter summarized it at the $n$-Category Café:

 27) Timothy Porter, Behrang Noohi on butterflies and weak morphisms between 2-groups, available at